Peru's ex-President Fujimori released from prison after 16 years | Politics

 Peru's ex-President Fujimori released from prison after 16 years

-Fujimori was convicted in 2009 of ordering the massacre of 25 people in 1991 and 1992 while his government fought the Shining Path guerrillas, but received a pardon on Christmas Eve in 2017 from former President Pedro Pablo Kuczynski.
-The pardon had been repeatedly annulled or suspended by lower courts after pressure from the Inter-American Court and victims' families, but Peru's constitutional court restored the pardon earlier this week.
+Former Peruvian President Alberto Fujimori, who was serving a 25-year prison term for human rights abuses during his decade-long rule in the 1990s, was released from jail late on Wednesday despite criticism from an international human rights court.
+Peru's highest court on Tuesday ruled in favor of an appeal to restore a 2017 pardon for Fujimori, 85, on humanitarian grounds.

-Former Peruvian President Alberto Fujimori, who was serving a 25-year prison term for human rights abuses during his decade-long rule in the 1990s, was released on Wednesday evening after a court restored a contentious 2017 pardon.
+Former Peruvian President Alberto Fujimori, who was serving a 25-year prison term for human rights abuses during his decade-long rule in the 1990s, was released from jail late on Wednesday despite criticism from an international human rights court.

-The country's highest court on Tuesday ruled in favor of an appeal to restore the pardon for Fujimori, 85, on humanitarian grounds, despite criticisms from the Inter-American Court of Human Rights (Inter-American Court) and victims' families.
+Peru's highest court on Tuesday ruled in favor of an appeal to restore a 2017 pardon for Fujimori, 85, on humanitarian grounds.
+The Inter-American Court of Human Rights (IACHR) had earlier requested the move be blocked.
 Fujimori served around 16 years after being extradited from Chile in 2007.

-He was filmed leaving the prison and getting into a car on a live local TV feed, shortly after Peru's state-run national penitentiary institute ordered Fujimori's "immediate release."
-Local TV showed a crowd of supporters and journalists pushing against the car carrying the ex-president as it tried to leave the prison's premises on the outskirts of Lima.
+The former president, whose doctors say has serious health issues, was filmed on Wednesday leaving the prison wearing a breathing tube and a mask.
+His children hugged him before he got into a car, which took him to the home of his eldest daughter and political heiress Keiko.
+"Today we finally have our father home," Keiko said through a megaphone at the door of her home, where her father is now expected to reside.
+"There is no hatred or resentment in my heart, but gratitude."

-The pardon had been repeatedly annulled or suspended by lower courts after pressure from the Inter-American Court and victims' families, but Peru's constitutional court restored the pardon earlier this week.
-Shortly after the order, the president of the Inter-American Court had asked Peru to stop the pardon until it had "all the necessary elements" to analyze whether conditions were met.
+Since then, the pardon has been repeatedly annulled or suspended by lower courts after pressure from the Inter-American Court and victims' families, but Peru's constitutional court restored the pardon earlier this week.
+Shortly after the order, the president of the Inter-American Court asked Peru to stop the pardon until it had "all the necessary elements" to analyze whether conditions were met.

-Fujimori's release comes as approval for the government of President Dina Boluarte has sunk into single-digits and to its lowest level in the year of office since the ouster of her predecessor.
+Fujimori's release comes as approval for the government of President Dina Boluarte has sunk into single-digits and to its lowest level in the year since her predecessor was ousted.
 Boluarte is also facing a constitutional complaint by the country's attorney general for dozens of deaths that took place during anti-government protests after she took office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)